brightdigit/FeatherQuill/README.md

 * **Offline Support:** Feature flags are stored locally on the device, so they can be used even when the device is not connected to the internet.
 * **Audience Targeting:** You can target feature flags to specific users or segments of users based on criteria such as user ID or device type.
 * **Metrics Collection:** FeatherQuill can collect metrics on how feature flags are being used, which can be helpful for evaluating the effectiveness of your A/B tests or other rollout strategies.
+* **SwiftUI Integration:** Provides a `Feature` struct that integrates seamlessly with SwiftUI for easy feature access in your views.

 ## Requirements